mikemadest/a-witch-s-journey/README.md

 - graphic bugs fixed
 - reworked tilemap : back to tiled 1.1.6, "collide" property for collision
 - monsters movements and invisibles walls
+- bridge boss patrol
-- bridge boss patrol and attack if player is close by
+- bridge boss attack if player is close by
+- corrected a few eslint errors

 ### Version 0.07